-\textbf{Medical imaging Dataset:} We also report the UE performance on medical imaging dataset, PathVQA dataset.
-For this dataset, we find that the output probability based scoring functions, such as LNC, first token, self-eval, entropy, semantic entropy, and cluster entropy perform significantly lower than the learnable functions as shown in \ref{medical}.
-Further, HARMONY achieves state-of-the-art performance indicating its ability to capture visual-language uncertainty in medical domain as well.
+\textbf{Medical imaging Dataset:} We also report the UE performance on medical imaging domain dataset, PathVQA.
+For this dataset, we find that the output probability based scoring functions perform significantly lower than the learnable functions as shown in \ref{medical}.
+Further, HARMONY achieves state-of-the-art performance indicating its effective performance in medical domain as well.